 Not only will buyers be frustrated trying to squeeze around the table, the excess furniture will make the room appear cramped and smaller than it really is.

 A home sale is a good time to pack up any excess stuff for your new home and have a yard sale.

 Gather up packing boxes, totes, garbage bags, tape and a permanent marker.
 You will also need bubble wrap for your breakables.

 Start by unloading your china, glassware, silverware and linens from their storage areas and china cabinet.
 Carefully wrap everything you don’t need for home staging, box it up and take it to your chosen storage area to await your move.

 Declutter your dining room by removing ALL of the furniture and accessories.
 This includes artwork, draperies and rugs.

-Cleaning the dining room
+Clean, dust and paint the dining room

 What buyer wouldn't want to sit down at this beautifully staged dining table?

+Start at the top by wiping down crown molding.
 Remove dust and cobwebs from the ceiling down to the floor.